 The public holidays generally observed at the posting location.

 The efficient operation of the ADF at the posting location.

-Exception: If a posting location has no listing of holidays directed to be observed by the Director Military Personnel Policy, then the Canberra public holiday schedule applies.
+Exception: If a posting location has no listing of holidays directed to be observed by the Director Military People Policy, then the Canberra public holiday schedule applies.

 Unless otherwise required for duty, a member is granted short absence from duty for a public holiday in the location where the member would, but for the short absence, be performing duty.

 A member may apply to the Director Military People Policy to substitute a different day for a public holiday they would otherwise observe.
 The Director Military People Policy must consider both these criteria.

 Any Service requirement that the member remain on duty that day.

 If the substitute day is of cultural or religious significance to the member.